cvra/robot-software/README.markdown

 The bridge makes an heavy use of MessagePack and IP networking in order to avoid reinventing the wheel.

+# Dependencies
+This repository depends on `serial_datagrams` python module, which must be installed.

 # Messages
 ROS messages are one way communication with no flow control or guarantee of arrival.
 They can be thought as a way to stream data.